Bone Collection

 Bone Collection (ボーンコレクション, Bōn Korekushon) is a Japanese manga series written and illustrated by Jun Kirarazaka.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from April to August 2020 and published in two volumes.

 Publication

-Written by Jun Kirarazaka, the series originated as a one-shot written by Kirarazaka in Shueisha's shōnen manga magazine Weekly Shōnen Jump in August 2019.
+The series originated as a one-shot by Jun Kirarazaka, published in Shueisha's shōnen manga magazine Weekly Shōnen Jump in August 2019.
 The one-shot was turned into a full series, which debuted in the same magazine on April 20, 2020.
 It finished on August 24, 2020.
 The series' individual chapters were collected into two tankōbon volumes.

 Viz Media published chapters of the series simultaneously with the original release, and also released the series' volumes digitally on September 28, 2021.